restrictcontentpro/add-on-version-response/README.md

-AffiliateWP Add-On Version Response
+RCP Add-On Version Response
 =======================

-Sets up the response for the AffiliateWP add-on update checks
+Sets up the response for the RCP add-on update checks